 Central Valley Chinook Salmon Baseline and Target Natural Production

-Next data update: Salmon natural production are usually published annually, and this PM will be updated soon after those data are updated.
-The next data update for this visualization will be in January 2025.
+Next data update: Salmon natural production data are usually published annually, and this performance measure will be updated soon after those data are updated.
+The next data update for this visualization will be in June 2025.

 The Delta serves as a migration corridor for Central Valley salmon runs and an important rearing habitat for young salmon while they migrate to the ocean.
 Salmon are native anadromous fish and a strong indicator species of ecosystem health and of the effectiveness of habitat restoration and water quality improvement projects.
 In addition to ecological importance, salmon have sociocultural significance to many Native American communities.
 Central Valley Chinook is also an integral part of California’s fishing industry.
 The Central Valley Project Improvement Act (CVPIA), enacted by the U.S. Congress in 1992, requires improvements to water management to protect fish and wildlife, including achieving the State and federal doubling goal for Central Valley Chinook salmon natural production*, relative to 1967–1991 levels.